astropenguin/pandas-dataclasses/README.md

 ### Naming rules

-The name of data/index is determined by the following rules:

-1. If a name field exists, its value will be preferentially used (Series creation only)
-1. If a data/index field is annotated, the first annotation in the first `Data`/`Index` type will be used
+The name of data/index/attribute is determined from the first annotation of the first `Data`/`Index`/`Attr` type of the corresponding field.
+If the annotation is a [format string] or a dictionary that has [format string]s as keys and/or values, it will be formatted by a dataclass object before the data creation.
-1. Otherwise, the field name (i.e. argument name) will be used
+Otherwise, the field name (i.e. argument name) will be used.

-The following table shows how the name is inferred in the case of 2 and 3:
+The following table shows how the name is inferred:

 <details>
 <summary>Click to see all imports</summary>